dltoth/UPnPDevice/README.md

    urn:CompanyName:service:serviceName:version
 ```

 Where CompanyName substitutes "." with "-".
 Target is the HTTP target for device display and must be unique with respect to the RootDevice.
 In the case of a UPnPService, target must be unique with respect to the UPnPDevice it is attached to.
-The constructor below sets the *DeviceType* to "urn:LeelanauSoftwareCo-com:device:SimpleSensor:1" and target to *sensor*.
+The constructor below sets the *DeviceType* to "urn:LeelanauSoftwareCo-com:device:SimpleSensor:1" and *target* to "sensor".

 ```
 /**
  *   Type is the UPnP required device type, defined as urn:CompanyName:device:deviceName:version where CompanyName
  *   substitutes "." with "-".
-Target is the Http target for device display, which MUST be unique under the RootDevice.
+Target is the Http target for device display, which MUST be unique under the
- *   In this case:
+ *   RootDevice.
+In this case:
  *      http://ip-address:port/rootTarget/sensor
  *   where rootTarget is set on the RootDevice.
  */